m-sherrill/m-sherrill/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
 I am currently enrolled in a full stack web development certification course with the University of Washington.
 I'm doing a LOT of learning right now.
-Things around here will be constantly changing as I grow and develop.
+Things around here will be constantly changing as I develop new skills!

 I'm excited to share and grow as a developer!
 Check out my portfolio to see some of my latest complete projects.